blindfuchskatz/bank_account_monitor/README.md

 It is possible to create up to 100 sorting rules, each with a maximum of 100 search patterns.
 Any other lines that do not conform to the syntax described above are invalid and will cause the Bank Account Monitor to abort execution.
 This also applies to search patterns that correspond to at least two categories.
-Transactions that cannot be assigned to a category are sorted into the *misc* category If no sorting rule matches a transaction description, all transactions are assigned to the *misc* category.
+Transactions that cannot be assigned to a category are sorted into the *misc* category.
+If no sorting rule matches a transaction description, all transactions are assigned to the *misc* category.
 This also happens if you pass an empty file to the Bank Account Monitor as a sorting rule file.